Soho Properties: Park51

 In August 2011, The New York Times reported that El-Gamal was quietly proceeding with efforts to move Park51 forward, embracing a "slower, more deliberate and more realistic approach" than before.
 In April 2014, however, El-Gamal announced Soho's plan to demolish the 45–51 Park Place properties.
 The current plans for the Park51 site include a three-story museum of Islamic culture.

 45 Park Place

 In May 2016, Soho Properties announced that it had secured $219 million in construction financing for 45 Park Place, a 43-story luxury condominium development.
 The financing structure, involving banks from the Middle East, Asia and Europe, is Sharia-compliant.
 El-Gamal said, "Essentially, it's the largest syndicated Sharia-compliant construction loan in New York City."

 Construction at 45 Park Place is currently underway.
 A groundbreaking ceremony was held at the site on June 2, 2016.
-The tower is expected to be completed in 2018.
+The tower was initially expected to be completed in 2018.
+However, as of March 2023 the tower remains unfinished and subject to a Stop Work Order from the NYC Department of Buildings dating from 2019 due the contractor of record withdrawing from the project.
 Adjacent to 45 Park Place at 49–51 Park Place, Soho Properties is constructing a three-story museum and sanctuary designed by architect Jean Nouvel.